VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```

 So far the file *inlist_extra* does not exist, so
-lets create it.
+let us create it.
 You can do that by typing in your
 terminal:

 ```